vdhamer/Photo-Club-Hub/.github/README.md

 </summary>
 A `PhotoClub` is uniquely identified by its `name` *and* a `town`.
 Including the town helps when two towns happen to have a photo club with the same name.

-Since late 2023, photo musea are also supported (mainly to show them on the maps).
+Since late 2023, photo museums are also supported (mainly to show them on the maps).
-These musea are stored in the same `PhotoClub` table, which will be renamed to `Organization`.
+These museums are stored in the same `PhotoClub` table, which will be renamed to `Organization`.
-Photo clubs and musea have many common properites and can thus be seen as specializations of this base class `Organization`.
+Photo clubs and museums have many common properites and can thus be seen as specializations of this base class `Organization`.
-The clubs and musea are distinguished by a reference to a seperate table called `OrganizationType`.
+The clubs and museums are distinguished by a reference to a seperate table called `OrganizationType`.
 Currently `OrganizationType` (essentially an enum) has only two allowed values: club and museum.
 But, for example, photo festivals could also be added in the future.